 Thanks for reading this message.
 If you enjoyed it, please share it on social media.

-My new book Love Her Well: 10 Ways to Find Joy and Connection with Your Teenage Daughter is now available, and it’s getting a fantastic response.
+My new book Love Her Well: 10 Ways to Find Joy and Connection with Your Teenage Daughter is now available, and it’s getting a fantastic response as moms tell their mom friends about it.
 You can find it everywhere books are sold, including Amazon and Audible.
-To celebrate, I’ve shared chapter 10 (Pray for Your Daughter and Empower Her Through Faith) on the latest Girl Mom podcast.
+To celebrate, I’ve shared chapter 10 (Pray for Your Daughter and Empower Her Through Faith) on the Girl Mom podcast.
 Click on over for a deeper dive into the message above!

 My two books for teen girls, 10 Ultimate Truths Girls Should Know and Liked, have been used widely across the U.S. for group studies.
 For more posts, subscribe to this blog or join me on Facebook, Instagram and the Girl Mom podcast.